 We’ve all been waiting an entire year, but the time is finally upon us.
-The 2019 National Axe Throwing Championship and All-Star Weekend are taking place this Sunday, February 17th and Monday, February 18th at various BATL, The Backyard Axe Throwing League locations in Toronto (Toronto East, Yorkdale, and Pickering to be exact).
+The National Axe Throwing Championship and All-Star Weekend at various BATL Axe Throwing locations in Toronto (Toronto East, Yorkdale, and Pickering to be exact).

 Can’t make it out to BATL Pickering this Sunday?
 Don’t worry – this year’s instalment of the National Axe Throwing Championship will also be coming to you live.
-The semifinals and finals will be broadcasted starting at 3pm (ET) this Sunday February 17th, with streams happening on Facebook and AxeScores.com complete with commentary from familiar faces and some fantastic new surprises.
+The semifinals and finals will be broadcasted starting at 3pm (ET), with streams happening on Facebook and AxeScores.com complete with commentary from familiar faces and some fantastic new surprises.
 As with everything about this tournament, it just gets better year after year.